 Council, Derbyshire Constabulary, Derby and Derbyshire Clinical Commissioning group and Tameside and Glossop Clinical Commissioning group.
 The partners will agree on ways to coordinate their safeguarding services, acting as a strategic leadership group in supporting and engaging others and implementing local and national learning including from serious child safeguarding incidents.
 The school/college will work in partnership with the Derby and Derbyshire Safeguarding Children Partnership (DDSCP) and follow relevant local arrangements as published.
-See Derby and Derbyshire Safeguarding Children Partnership plan for new arrangements.
+See Derby and Derbyshire Safeguarding Children Partnership webpage.
 Local schools and colleges are named as relevant agencies by the DDSCP and as such we will be under a statutory duty to co-operate with the published arrangements.

-Safeguarding is not just about protecting children from deliberate harm, neglect or failure to act, it relates to aspects of broader aspects of care and education.
+Safeguarding is not just about protecting children from deliberate harm, neglect or failure to act, it relates to broader aspects of care and education.
 This policy therefore complements and supports a range of other school/college policies, such as, but not exclusively;

-- Health and safety
+- Health and safety, including risk assessments, protective measures (prevention and protective measures), guidance to protect staff, pupils and others from coronavirus (COVID-19) within the education setting and contingency planning for outbreaks and local lockdown.

-- Behaviour management, including mental health and behaviour, bullying/ online bullying and prejudice-based bullying as well as the use of reasonable force/physical intervention, including the increased vulnerability of children with special education needs (SEN) or disabilities and equality duties
+- Behaviour management, including pupils struggling to re-engage in school, mental health and behaviour, bullying/ online bullying and prejudice-based bullying as well as the use of reasonable force/physical intervention, including the increased vulnerability of children with special education needs (SEN) or disabilities and equality duties.
+This also contains updates with the new rules/policies associated with Covid 19 and how these will be clearly and consistently communicated to staff, pupils and parents, setting clear, reasonable and proportionate expectations of pupil behaviour.

 - Meeting the needs of pupils with medical conditions

 - Providing first aid

 - Educational visits

 - Intimate care

-- Online safety and other associated issues, including sexting/'youth produced sexual imagery', use of pupil mobile phones in school and appropriate filtering and monitoring, including how children can be kept safe from terrorist and extremist material
+- Online safety at school and at home and other associated issues, including sexting/'youth produced sexual imagery', use of pupil mobile phones in school and appropriate filtering and monitoring, including how children can be kept safe from terrorist and extremist material

 - Safer recruitment and selection, including single central record

 - School/college security and visitors

-- Managing allegations against staff, including volunteers and incorporating 'duty to refer'
+- Managing allegations against staff, including supply staff and volunteers and incorporating 'duty to refer'

-- School attendance and children who runaway or go missing from education, home or care
+- School attendance, including how children will be supported to return to education and provisions for those who are unable to attend in compliance with clinical and/or public health advice and children who runaway or go missing from education, home or care

 - Staff behaviour (code of conduct)

 - Agreement for visiting speakers

 - SEND

-- Relationships education(RE)/relationships and sex education (RSE) and health education (physical and mental well-being)
+- Relationships education (RE)/relationships and sex education (RSE) and health education (physical and mental well-being)

 - Communication

 - Complaints procedure

 - Information sharing

 - Whistle blowing